justinjohn0306/efficient-vits-finetuning/README.md

  - [x] Clean up logging, maybe integrate WandB to track training progress
    - [x] WandB integrated!
 Run ```train_wandb.py``` to use it
  - [x] Test finetune as-is on test dataset to make sure patched discriminator works
-   - Wont be releasing weights as model is not that good.
+   - Wont be releasing weights for the optimusPrime as model is not good.
 See w&b report underneath
+   - [ ] Will be trying to train with a better dataset to showcase the finetune
  - [ ] implement LoRA
  - [ ] Test finetune on lora using same test dataset
  - [x] Implement 8-bit optimizers